 Meri Wali Chai

 Chai or tea has precisely four ingredients – water, tea leaves, sugar & milk.
 But, no two people like the same type of tea.
 Everyone likes their own proportions of the 4 ingredients.
-Not just the ingredients be in right proportion, but it should be served at the right temperature.
+Not just the ingredients are in right proportion, but it should be served at the right temperature.
 Some people even like to have it in their own cup.

 I like my tea strong, hot and with minimum sugar & milk.
 This is not what you get on the road.
 Lately, milk used in roadside shops has started giving me an upset stomach.
 Now, I switch to black tea or green tea on the road.
 In the hotels, I prepare my tea using tea bags and milk powder.
 It is not bad, but it can never match the brew I make at home.